 How to cite this article: Barik R. Role of echocardiograghy in treating a case of double chamber right ventricle with delayed presentation.
 J Cardiovasc Echography 2017;27:10-3

 How to cite this URL: Barik R. Role of echocardiograghy in treating a case of double chamber right ventricle with delayed presentation.
 J Cardiovasc Echography [serial online] 2017 [cited 2022 May 24];27:10-3.
-Available from: http://www.jcecho.org/text.asp?2017/27/1/10/199058
+Available from: https://www.jcecho.org/text.asp?2017/27/1/10/199058

 Double-chambered right ventricle (DCRV) is a rare clinical diagnosis at the age of the fifth decade of life.
 The male:female ratio at birth is 2:1.
 An anomalous muscle bundle separates the right ventricle (RV) into a higher proximal pressure chamber (inlet and apex together), and a dilated low distal pressure chamber (infundibular portion of RV just below the pulmonary valve).
 A small subaortic ventricular septal defect (VSD) is seen in >90% of cases, communicating left ventricular (LV) outflow tract and distal chamber.
 The muscle bundle grows in size over time though it is identifiable in the early part of childhood.
 Similar to ambiguity of clinical diagnosis, there are several hypotheses which explain the development of the hypertrophied obstructive bundle in the subinfundibular portion of RV.
 Maron et al. suggested that increased blood flow VSD would stimulate localized muscular hypertrophy based on microscopic observations of muscular cells resected from the supraventricular crest.
 Wong et al. proposed superior displacement of the moderator band (known as the septomarginal trabecula) caused the obstruction based on echocardiographic (echo) measurements.
 Alva et al. described the anomalous muscle bundle as the accentuated septoparietal trabecula.
 The degree of obstruction increases with age up to 4-fold over a period of 6 years which explains the patients with late presentation have features of significant obstruction with right heart failure.
 All symptomatic patients and all asymptomatic patients with gradient more 40 mmHg should be operated.
 A detail evaluation before surgery is to define the exact level of obstruction, invasive gradient, VSD, degree of left to right shunt, and any other associated defect which help the operating surgeon to choose an appropriate surgical approach.